Curtains are one of those things most people don’t think about—until dust starts building up and affecting the air they breathe.

 Heavy Damasks and Jacquards

-The complex weaving patterns in these decorative fabrics create countless tiny pockets where dust can hide, and their weight makes frequent washing impractical.
+The complex weaving patterns in these decorative fabrics create tiny pockets where dust can hide.

 Natural Fibers + Loose Weaves